 Nobili Johannes Kornreutheri, ordinis S. Augustini prioris Magia ordinis artium et scientiarum abstrusarum.
 Anno 1515 post partum Mariae.

-Magia Ordinis is a grimoire attributed to Johannes Kornritter, an Augustinian prior.
-It is part of a series of works that appeared in Germany in the early eighteenth century and often attributed to authoritative ecclesiastical figures such as the Jesuit Josef Anton Herpentil or the famous Dr. Johannes Faust.
+The Magia Ordinis is attributed to Johannes Kornritter, an Augustinian prior.
+It is one of a series of texts that first appeared in Germany in the early 18th century and were frequently attributed to authoritative ecclesiastical figures such as the Jesuit Josef Anton Herpentil, the Augustinian Johannes Kornritter and the renowned Doctor Johannes Faust.